mlrun/mlrun/docs/deployment/index.md

 (deployment)=

-# Deploy models and ML applications
+# Deploy models and applications

 One of the advantages of using MLRun, is simplifying the deployment process.
 Deployment is more than just model deployment.
 Models usually run as part of a greater system which requires data processing before and after